Flagstaff-Builds/DaysArts-astro/README.md

 # DaysArts

 This is the repo for the DaysArts theater website with all build files.
-Built on Astro, Vue, Tailwind.
+Built with Astro, Tailwind, and Keystatic.
+Deployed on Netlify.

 To build a project in your local machine: